-The Associate of Arts in General Studies engages the student in a well-rounded general education.
+The General Studies program engages the student in a wellrounded general education.
 Achieving effective writing skills is a major component of the program, as over 50 percent of the required courses involve writing for content and persuasion.
 In this program, students engage in introductory courses.

-- Associate of Arts General Studies Program Outcomes - At the successful completion of the program, the student should be able to: - Effectively communicate, analyze and synthesize knowledge from a variety of academic disciplines - Analyze the perspectives and terminology of a variety of academic disciplines - Demonstrate critical thinking and communication skills
+- Effectively communicate, analyze and synthesize knowledge from a variety of academic disciplines - Analyze the perspectives and terminology of a variety of academic disciplines - Demonstrate critical thinking and communication skills